signalogic/SigSRF_SDK/README.md

 <a name="SDKDemoDownload"></a>
 # Demo and SDK Download

-The SigSRF SDK and demo download consists of an install script and .rar files and includes:
+The SigSRF SDK and demo download consists of an install script and RAR package containing:

-   1) A limited eval / demo version of several SigSRF demos, including media transcoding, image analytics, and H.264 video streaming (ffmpeg acceleration).
-For a detailed explanation of demo limits, see [Demos](#user-content-demos) below.
+   1) A limited eval / demo version of SigSRF libraries and executables, including media packet streaming and decoding, media transcoding, image analytics, and H.264 video streaming (ffmpeg acceleration).
+For notes on demo limits, see [Demos](#user-content-demos) below.

-   2) C/C++ source code for
+   2) Makefiles and C/C++ source code for &nbsp;&nbsp;&nbsp;&nbsp;<ul>
-   &nbsp;&nbsp;&nbsp;&nbsp;<ul style="margin-left: 0.2in;">
      <li>media/packet real-time threads, including API usage for packet queue receive/send, jitter buffer add/retrieve, codec decode/encode, stream group processing, and packet diagnostics</li>
      <li>reference applications, including API usage for session create/modify/delete, packet push/pull, and event and packet logging.
 Also includes static and dynamic session creation, RTP stream auto-detect, packet pcap and UDP input</li>
      <li>stream group output audio processing, user-defined signal processing</li>
-     <li>Makefiles for demo programs</li>
    </ul>

    3) Concurrency examples, including stream, instance, and multiple user

-All demos run on x86 Linux platforms.
-For coCPU card platforms, the mediaTest and iaTest demos will utilize coCPU cards if found at run-time (coCPU drivers and libs are included in the demo .rar files).
+All demos run on x86 Linux servers.
+For servers augmented with a coCPU card, the mediaTest and iaTest demos will utilize coCPU cards if found at run-time (coCPU drivers and libs are included in the demo .rar files).
 Example coCPU cards are <a href="http://processors.wiki.ti.com/index.php/HPC" target="_blank">shown here</a>, and can be obtained from TI, Advantech, or Signalogic.
 As noted above, coCPU technology increases per-box efficiency and performance.

 <a name="InstallNotes"></a>
 ## Install Notes